thomasrichardmcevoy/FASST/PCTDefine.md

 **Deficit Risk**

-Where this capability is lacking, senior managers may not understand security priorities or what actions are advised.
+Where this capability is lacking, senior managers may not understand security priorities or what actions are advised and make ill-advised decisions.
 Junior staff may misunderstand policy, guidance or procedures and act in error.

 **Accimap Levels Impact**